Giving Your Scraps a Second Chance

 What if I have too much food waste for my bucket?

-Planning a big event (like a watermelon party) or clearing out your mother-in-law's pantry?
+Planning a big event like a neighborhood shrimp boil or clearing out your mother-in-law's pantry?
 You can request one extra bucket twice a year at no extra charge for the next week's scheduled exchange.

 You’re also welcome to: